sliday/stupid-ai-coder/README.md

 - The quality of the generated code depends on the chosen AI model and the clarity of the task description.
 - Always review and test the generated code before using it in production environments.
 - The script requires an active internet connection to communicate with AI models.
+- When using a file input, ensure the task description is clear and detailed for best results.

 ## Contributing